No. 2 Clemson knocks out No. 17 BC 27-7 to win division

 The battle for first-place in the ACC Atlantic Division was not much of a fight.
-The Tigers (10-0, 7-0, No. 2 CFP) wrapped up a fourth straight trip to the Atlantic Coast Conference title game as division champions and kept rolling toward another trip to the College Football Playoff.
+The Tigers (10-0, 7-0, No. 2 CFP) wrapped up a record fourth straight trip to the Atlantic Coast Conference title game as division champions and kept rolling toward another College Football Playoff appearance.

+"This group has kind of made history all year," said Swinney, who was a little known receivers coach when he was promoted to head coach by Clemson in 2008, and won his first game Nov.
+1 in Chestnut Hill.

+Now Clemson is among college football's elite.
+The current senior class has won 50 games, gone 23-1 in division play and 19-1 on the road.

-Boston College (7-3, 4-2) lost Brown on its first possession when the sophomore got off a third-and-9 pass, but was thrown to the turf by star defensive tackle Christian Wilkins.
+Boston College (7-3, 4-2, No. 17 CFP) lost Brown on its first possession when the sophomore got off a third-and-9 pass, but was thrown to the turf by star senior defensive tackle Christian Wilkins.
 Athletic trainers attended to Brown on the field and he walked to the sideline on his own.
 He wasn't there long before heading to the locker room.
 In the second quarter, it was announced he would not return.

-His injury was not immediately known.
+After the game BC coach Steve Addazio said Brown was hospitalized with an internal injury, but would not give specifics.

 Without Brown, BC never threated Clemson's defense.
 But the Tigers let the Eagles hang around.
 BC's Michael Walker returned a punt 74 yards for a touchdown and Clemson stalled a couple times in the red zone.
 With 260 yards of offense, Clemson led only 13-7 at half.

 It took six plays from scrimmage into the second half for the Tigers to build some cushion.
-BC went three-and-out and Clemson went 64 yards in three plays, the last a walk-in touchdown from 6 yards out by Lawrence.
+Lawrence walked in for a 6-yard TD.

-BC backup quarterback E.J.
-Perry took over for Brown and was overmatched against one of the best defenses in the country.
-The sophomore is a better runner than passer, and Wilkins, Austin Bryant and Tanner Muse feasted against the Eagles' limited attack.
+BC backup quarterback EJ Perry was overmatched against one of the best defenses in the country.
+The sophomore is a better runner than passer, and Wilkins, Austin Bryant and Tanner Muse feasted against a limited attack.
 Clemson held BC star tailback AJ Dillon to 39 yards on 16 carries.

 The Eagles managed 113 total yards and nine first downs.